dlbrush/fantasy-bball-assistant/README.md

 2. Create a team.
 The intention is for the players on your team in this app to match the one you're playing in a real fantasy league with.
 The tools on this site assist you in managing a real team in a real league by making projections based on the players you have - this app does not host or simulate a fantasy league.
 3. From your team's page (accessible from the bar at the top of the screen or from your home page), click "Get Projections" to see your team's total statistical projections for the current week.
 Choose another date to project for a different week.
 4. If you'd like to compare your team against another team, create an opposing team from your team's page or from the team projection page.
 Once an opposing team is created, you can select that team from the menu on the projection page to compare their stats to your team.
-5. Use the Trade Analyzer to compare per-game statstics in all Fantasy Basketball categories between two sets of players.
+5. Use the Trade Analyzer to compare per-game statstics in all fantasy basketball categories between two sets of players.
 Use this to analyze the potential impact of trading your players for players on another team.
 6. Use the Pickup Analyzer to see the potential impact of dropping a player from your team, adding a player to your team, or both.
 This tool will show per-game stats for the players as well as your team's total stats for the rest of the current week, so that you can assess the impact of picking up a player on the current week of competition.
 7. Return to this app throughout the fantasy basketball season in order to get projections against different teams and assess the impact of a pickup or drop on any day/week you'd like.
 Edit your team and add/edit opponent teams to keep your lineup for matchup projections up-to-date.